gscottstukey/Localebnb/README.md

 There are many applications for this data & methodology.

 First, for the business & user, is the inclusion of additional context into the search result & direct business outcomes derived from the added relevence.
 Under an assumption of users having scroll fatigue & page fatigue, surfacing the most relevent searches earlier could drive incremental rentals.
-In addition, all things equal this would likely increase a user's satisfaction with the AirBnB app.
+In addition, all things equal this would likely increase a user's satisfaction with the Airbnb app.

 note: the above would need to be tested against existing systems, as the potential negatives may include the increase of options (i.e. the paradox of choice) and/or the contextualized search lowers the costs of the listings that people book at.

-Second would be for the content team, who could leverage a neighborhood model to help create content for '2nd-tier cities' (i.e. cities without a neighborhood guide), as well as new cities that AirBnB expands into.
+Second would be for the content team, who could leverage a neighborhood model to help create content for '2nd-tier cities' (i.e. cities without a neighborhood guide), as well as new cities that Airbnb expands into.
 They could use this model to create content, or give them some initial content to work with.

 Thirdly, as a lister resource, provide suggestions on key words in the listing, and provide recommendations on alternatives that might have been shown to drive higher booking rates.
 For (a contrived) example, stating an "artisanal coffee shop" is nearby may drive higher bookings than if a "hipster coffee shop" is near, assuming that "artisanal" shows up in the set of similar words to "hipster".
 The counter argument may be that this would make listings more homogenous, an assumed negative to people.

-Word2Vec Bonus: I'd be excited to see what Word2Vec & Doc2Vec could do with AirBnB's description & comment corpus.
-Imagine LabeledSenteces() with labels of the neighborhood, listing_id, city, etc. AirBnB could find listing similarities across neighborhoods, cities, etc. Of interest might be flags for whether the listing is a "successful" listing (by whatever definition of "successful" AirBnB might want to use).
-AirBnB could find word flags that are most-similar to successful (& unsucessful) listings.
-They might offer paid services for active users who are deemed unsuccessful, to improve their listing description based on successful words across AirBnb, as well as words successful for the listing's neighborhood.
+Word2Vec Bonus: I'd be excited to see what Word2Vec & Doc2Vec could do with Airbnb's description & comment corpus.
+Imagine LabeledSenteces() with labels of the neighborhood, listing_id, city, etc. Airbnb could find listing similarities across neighborhoods, cities, etc. Of interest might be flags for whether the listing is a "successful" listing (by whatever definition of "successful" Airbnb might want to use).
+Airbnb could find word flags that are most-similar to successful (& unsucessful) listings.
+They might offer paid services for active users who are deemed unsuccessful, to improve their listing description based on successful words across Airbnb, as well as words successful for the listing's neighborhood.

 ## Potential Next Steps